code-423n4/2023-05-venus-findings/data/Sathish9098-Q.md

 ##

-## [Nc-7] Tokens accidentally sent to the contract cannot be recovered
+## [NC-7] Tokens accidentally sent to the contract cannot be recovered

-### Context
-contracts/staking/NeoTokyoStaker.sol:

 It can’t be recovered if the tokens accidentally arrive at the contract address, which has happened to many popular projects, so I recommend adding a recovery code to your critical contracts.